alexzube/alexzube.github.io/README.md

 ## 📚 Publications & Presentations {#publications--presentations}
 ![aes](https://github.com/user-attachments/assets/46b17d27-ed17-4316-9def-e43f1c236930)

-I had the pleasure of presenting the work I did during my Masters at my first AES attendance as an Engineering Brief.
+I had the pleasure of presenting the work I did with Professor Josh Reiss during my Masters at my first AES attendance as an Engineering Brief and paper.
 With the help and guidance of Professor Josh Reiss and fellow students we could present this project and add the paper to the AES library.
 Here are some details of the project:
 - Developed a parametric model to emulate birdsong using fitted Bezier-curve shaped frequency/amplitude modulators.
 - Used Particle Swarm Optimization to fit model parameters to clean syllable excerpts sourced from the xeno-canto birdsong database.
 - Model performed well for many species and syllable types but struggled with noisy, high-harmonic sounds.